PolyhedralDev/TerraWiki/pages/Noise.md

 >    1   if   x >= threshold
 > }
 > ```
-> Most applications of thresholding are essentially fancy piecewise functions written programmatically.
+> Most applications of segmentation in Terra are essentially fancy piecewise functions like the one above, written programmatically.

-Thresholding is a useful concept to understand when combined with noise, as it allows for functionality such as splitting noise functions into distinct values.
-We will cover an exampled of thresholded noise and an application of it in the following section.
+Segmentation is a useful concept to understand when combined with noise, as it allows us to split noise functions into distinct values.
+We will cover an example of segmented noise and an application of it in the following section.

 #### Applying Noise to World Generation

-You might be wondering: *How does this information translate to generating an entire world?* Before we jump straight from simple noise generation to generating entire worlds, lets just keep it simple and apply the knowledge we've covered thus far to a simple application.
+You might be wondering: *How does this information translate to generating an entire world?* Before we jump straight from simple noise generation to generating entire worlds, let's just keep it simple and apply the knowledge we've covered thus far to a simple application.

 ###### PLANTING GRASS

-Lets say we have a flat square of grass blocks in our world, and we want to generate some grass on it.
-How would we determine where grass goes?
+Let's say we have a patch of land, and we want to generate some tall grass on it, but how would we determine where the grass goes?
+The first thing we will want to do is define some basic rules for generating grass, before we get to the part where noise is involved:

+- `Grass` may only generate on top of `grass blocks`.
+- `Grass` may only replace `air`.

+Simple enough, now we know that grass will only generate where appropriate.
+With only these rules however, we would end up with grass on top of every single grass block!
+What if we only wanted it on *some* grass blocks?
 Well we can use our *white noise* function for that!

-The first thing we will want to do is feed our *X & Z world coordinates & seed* into our *2D white noise* function, which will give us a randomized output value (from -1 to 1 as discussed) for every X-Z column for any given world seed.
+Let's feed our *X & Z world coordinates & seed* into our *2D white noise* function, which will give us a randomized output value (from -1 to 1 as discussed) for every X-Z column for any given world seed.
 We will then use that output value to determine whether we place some grass or not.
-The way this will be determined is by simply [thresholding](#thresholding) it!
-For now lets use a threshold of `0`, where any value below our threshold will mean `place grass`.
+The way this will be determined is by simply [thresholding](#segmenting-noise) it!
+We'll start with a threshold of `0`, where any value below our threshold will mean **`place grass`**.

 ###### GRASS PLACEMENT MODEL